martyvona/ArduMon/README.md

 In many cases the same command handler can work in both binary and text mode: call the ArduMon `recv(...)` APIs to read command parameters and the `send(...)` APIs to write results, and finally `end_handler()`.
 It is also possible to make a handler behave differently in text and binary mode, e.g. by checking the `is_binary_mode()` and `is_text_mode()` ArduMon APIs.
 For example, a handler could stream a text response with VT100 control codes to update a live display on the terminal, but in binary mode it could instead send a stream of binary packets.
 The demo shows an example of this in the `AM_timer::get()` command.

+ArduMon implements its own send and receive buffers, with sizes configurable at compile time, in addition to the serial send and recieve buffers built into the Arduino platform.

-In text mode the entire received command string must fit in the ArduMon receive buffer, the size of which is set at compile time.
+In text mode the entire received command string must fit in the ArduMon receive buffer.
 There is no limit on the amount of data that can be returned by a command in text mode, though sending may block the handler if enough data is sent fast enough relative to the Arduino serial send buffer size, typically 64 bytes, and the serial baudrate.
 The ArduMon send buffer is not used in text mode, and can be disabled at compile time if binary mode will not be used.

 In binary mode both commands and responses are sent in variable length packets of up to 255 bytes.
 The ArduMon receive and send buffers must be sized at compile time to fit the largest used packets; if an application is receive-only then the ArduMon receive buffer can be disabled.
 The first byte of each packet gives the packet length in bytes (2-255), the second byte is typically a command code, and the last byte is a checksum.
 The max payload size per packet is 253 bytes, as there are always two overhead bytes: length (first byte) and checksum (last byte).
 The command code, if present, is considered part of the payload.
 If a packet consisting of only two bytes (length and checksum) is received, or if the second byte is not a the code of a registered command handler, then the packet can only be handled by the universal or fallback handlers, see `set_universal_handler()` and `set_fallback_handler()`, both of which are optional.
 Zero or more packets can be returned in series from a single command handler, see `send_packet()`.

+The ArduMon `update()` API should be "pumped" from the Arduino `loop()` method.
+Command handlers are run directly from `update()`, so if they run long, they will block `loop()`.
+A handler may return before handling is complete, as long as `end_handler()` is eventually called.
+ArduMon also has an optional receive timeout (`set_recv_timeout_ms()`) which will reset the command interpreter if too much time has passed between receiving the first and last bytes of a command.
+This is disabled by default; it probably makes more sense for automation than for interactive use.

+In text mode a single handler can return an arbitrary amount of data.
+In binary mode a single handler can send an arbitrary number of response packets (see `send_packet()`).
+In either case this would typically require breaking the handler up so that `loop()` is not blocked.

+It is also acceptable to send data when a command handler is not actually running.
+This can be used to use one instance of ArduMon to invoke commands on another instance.
+Or, a command could trigger sending periodic status strings in text mode (or status packets in binary mode) indefinitely until another command is received to end the stream.
+ArduMon can even be used for send-only applications, for example to broadcast a never ending stream of packets in binary mode.

+Handlers can also implement their own sub-protocols, reading and optionally writing directly to the serial port (typically via the Arduino serial send and receive buffers).
+Command receive is disabled while a handler is running, so during that time a handler can consume serial data that's not intended for the command processor.
+For example, an interactive text mode handler that is updating a live display on the terminal could exit when a keypress is received from the user.

 Most of the ArduMon APIs return a reference to the ArduMon object itself, which enables method chaining, also known as a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).
+An ArduMon instance can also be converted to `bool` to check if there is currently any error on it.

+## Error Handling

 The ArduMon object maintains an error state; once it's set, it's sticky until `clear_err()` is called.
 You can also register an error handler that will be automatically called during `end_handler()`; the demo shows an example of using this to report errors.
 The `send(...)` and `recv(...)` APIs will be no-ops if ArduMon is already in an error state.
 The `recv(...)` APIs can generate `RECV_UNDERFLOW` in both text and binary mode and `BAD_ARG` in text mode.
 The `send(...)` APIs can generate `SEND_OVERFLOW` in binary mode, but in text mode they block as necessary and cannot error.
 Command reception (or any received packet in binary mode) can generate `RECV_OVERFLOW`, `RECV_TIMEOUT`, or `BAD_CMD`; as well as `BAD_PACKET` in binary mode or `PARSE_ERR` in text mode.
 The `UNSUPPORTED` error can only be generated due to a programming inconsistency, e.g. calling `set_binary_mode(true)` when ArduMon was configured `with_binary = false`, or `recv(int64_t)` when configured `with_int64 = false`.

 In binary mode ArduMon uses an 8 bit checksum for basic (but fallible) communication error detection.
 There is no built in correction of communication errors, e.g. an ACK/NACK protocol, retries, etc.  The demo shows an example of invoking a command to set a parameter and then verifying that the parameter was set as intended by invoking another command to read back the parameter value.
 This is not very efficient and is still susceptible to several types of failure.
 ArduMon is intended to be simple and to support both text and binary communication for rapid development.
 For high reliability binary communication consider switching to [CAN bus](https://en.wikipedia.org/wiki/CAN_bus), which has built-in error detection and correction.

+## Flow Control

 Flow control is also up to the application.
 In interactive use the operator can wait as appropriate and/or verify a response before sending another command.
-Automation can do similar if necessary in binary mode.
+The included `ardumon_client` native program can send commands from a script file (or stream from another application).
+While it is also possible to `cat` such commands directly to the serial port, the `ardumon_client` approach enables flow control by waiting for responses for each command.

+Binary mode clients can similarly implment flow control either by waiting a sufficient time between sending each command or by waiting for a response.

 Only one command is handled at a time.
 If a new command starts coming in while one is still being handled then the new command will start to fill the Arduino serial input buffer, which is typically 64 bytes.
 Once the Arduino serial input buffer fills, further received bytes will be silently dropped; the Arduino serial receive interrupt unfortunately [does not signal overflow](https://arduino.stackexchange.com/a/14035).

-Be aware that operating systems also traditionally offer both [hardware](https://en.wikipedia.org/wiki/RTS/CTS) (RTS/CTS) and [software](https://en.wikipedia.org/wiki/Software_flow_control) (XON/XOFF) flow control for serial ports.
+Operating systems also traditionally offer both [hardware](https://en.wikipedia.org/wiki/RTS/CTS) (RTS/CTS) and [software](https://en.wikipedia.org/wiki/Software_flow_control) (XON/XOFF) flow control for serial ports.
 In most modern situations these should be disabled by default, but it is best to ensure this is the case when using ArduMon to communicate with a PC.
 Otherwise communication could be inadvertently interrupted, particularly in binary mode with software flow control, where transmission from the PC would be halted whenever the XOFF character (ASCII 19) is received, meaning the communication channel is not [8-bit clean](https://en.wikipedia.org/wiki/8-bit_clean).
 The [native demo](./demo/native/demo.cpp) shows one way to ensure serial port flow control is disabled using the `cfmakeraw()` and `tcsetattr()` UNIX APIs; another method is to use the `stty` command.

-ArduMon also has an optional receive timeout (`set_recv_timeout_ms()`) which will reset the command interpreter if too much time has passed between receiving the first and last bytes of a command.
-This is disabled by default; it probably makes more sense for automation than for interactive use.

-The ArduMon `update()` API should be "pumped" from the Arduino `loop()` method.
-Command handlers are run directly from `update()`, so if they run long, they will block `loop()`.
-A handler may return before handling is complete, as long as `end_handler()` is eventually called.

-In text mode a single handler can return an arbitrary amount of data.
-In binary mode a single handler can send an arbitrary number of response packets (see `send_packet()`); this would require breaking the handler up so that `loop()` is not blocked.
-It is also acceptable to send data when a command handler is not actually running, as long as all command parameters have been read before calling `end_handler()`.
-For example, a command could trigger sending periodic status strings in text mode, or status packets in binary mode, indefinitely until another command is received to end the stream.
-ArduMon can even be used for send-only applications, e.g. which just autonomously send a never ending stream of packets in binary mode.

-Handlers can also implement their own sub-protocols, reading and optionally writing directly to the serial port (typically via the Arduino serial send and receive buffers).
-Command receive is disabled while a handler is running, so during that time a handler can consume serial data that's not intended for the command processor.
-For example, an interactive text mode handler that is updating a live display on the terminal could exit when a keypress is received from the user.

 ## Text Mode